-Susie Lee, sales director for the Gatlinburg, Tennessee, market at TurnKey Vacation Rentals, said choosing a property manager that is transparent and upfront about how they set rates and what they charge for their services is key for generating revenue on the property.
+Our local team member in Gatlinburg, Tennessee, said choosing a property manager that is transparent and upfront about how they set rates and what they charge for their services is key for generating revenue on the property.

 Most property managers charge a commission rate, along with some flat-rate fees for things like maintenance and repairs.
 But, these costs vary from company to company, she said.

 We spoke to a couple of vacation rental property management experts to help demystify vacation rental commission rates.

 A commission rate is simply the rate that a vacation rental owner pays to the management company for their services.
 Usually, the rates are charged on the nightly booking amount, but exactly how the commission is calculated can vary.

 Before deciding on a property manager, homeowners should make sure that the commission rates and the services provided in exchange for those fees align with their goals and budgets.

 Some vacation rental property management companies base commissions on the gross booking amount, while others charge on the net amount.
 This is an important distinction that homeowners need to understand, because it can affect their bottom line.
 Our local team member goes on to say:

 “Let’s say a reservation is $1,250 total.”
 “That includes the taxes, the cleaning fee, and the insurance for the property.
 Some property managers charge for the entire amount.
 And, then some companies, only charge based on what the net rent is.
 We don’t charge you commission on the cleaning, the taxes, or the insurance.
 We only charge you on what we’re charging the guest on a nightly basis.”